pks/serializer_benchmark/README.md

 * rapidjson: git clone https://github.com/miloyip/rapidjson.git
 * sajson: git clone https://github.com/chadaustin/sajson.git

+Put all libraries in lib/ and build as described by the authors of the respective library.
 To run the benchmark You'll need root privileges to clear the disk caches.
 The run scripts assume that these scripts [3] are in the PATH.